-Other spending directly related to the War on Terror includes additions to the Pentagon “base” budget, which total over $900 billion through FY2020.
+Other spending directly related to the War on Terror includes additions to the Pentagon “base” budget, about $900 billion through FY2022.
 And while the U.S. paid for past wars by raising taxes and selling war bonds, the current wars have been paid for almost entirely with borrowed money, on which interest has to be paid.
-Through FY2020, the U.S. government owes nearly $1 trillion in interest on these wars.
-Even if spending war spending ceased immediately, so that expenses for Overseas Contingency Operations and the Pentagon’s base budget went to zero, spending on interest would continue to accrue, reaching $2 trillion in interest obligations by 2030 and $6.5 trillion by 2050.
+Through FY2022, the U.S. government owes over $1 trillion in interest on these wars.
+Even if spending war spending ceased immediately, so that expenses for Overseas Contingency Operations and the Pentagon’s base budget went to zero, spending on interest would continue to accrue, reaching at least several trillion dollars in over the next few decades.

-Totaling these expenses and Congressional requests through FY2020, the U.S. federal government has spent and obligated over $6.4 trillion on the post-9/11 wars.
-In addition, by 2050, interest costs will be at least $6.5 trillion unless the U.S. changes the way it pays for the wars.
+Totaling these expenses and Congressional requests through FY2022, the U.S. federal government has spent and obligated over $8 trillion on the post-9/11 wars.

 Direct war appropriations, which policymakers often cite as the costs of the post-9/11 wars, account for less than one-third of total war costs.